Advantages of incorporation for Business

 FAQs

-2. Do incorporated businesses pay less tax in Canada?
+Do incorporated businesses always pay less tax in Canada?

-You should consider incorporation when your profits increase, your liability risk grows, or you’re planning for long-term succession.
+When profits are growing, liability risk increases, and your business operates independently, not like an employee.
 Tip: Consult a business accountant to identify what's right for you.

 Search